wrathematics/filesampler/README.md

 #  $ F: num  31.9 52.2 69.4 59.9 19.1 ...
 ```

-There is also a `readLines_sampled()` function for reading in
+There is also a `readLines_sampled()` function for reading in (line) subsamples
-(line) subsamples of unstructured text.
+of unstructured text.

 ## How It Works

-The input file is scanned, line-by-line, and lines are randomly
+The input file is scanned, line-by-line, and lines are randomly placed into a
-placed into a temporary file at the given proportion (by the user).
+temporary file at the given proportion (by the user).
+This requires one pass
-This requires one pass through the file.
-In the "exact" version,
-a reservoir sampler is used to determine which lines will be
+through the file.
+In the "exact" version, a reservoir sampler is used to
-read, and then pass through the input file and dumping lines to
+determine which lines will be read, and then pass through the input file and
-the temporary file as necessary (i.e., if that line number was
+dumping lines to the temporary file as necessary (i.e., if that line number was
 chosen by the sampler).
-In each case, R's `read.csv()` or
+In each case, R's `read.csv()` or `readLines()` is used
-`readLines()` is used to read the temp file into R.
+to read the temp file into R.

-The package attempts to be reasonably efficient, with the underlying
+The package attempts to be reasonably efficient, with the underlying I/O handled
-I/O handled by very ad hoc C code via `fgets()`.
-The exact version
+by very ad hoc C code via `fgets()`.
+The exact readers necessarily require 2
-necessarily requires 2 passes through the file (one to get the
-linecounts, then one to sample), while the basic version only
+passes through the file (one to get the linecounts, then one to sample), while
-requires one pass.
-On Linux (and possibly other OS's), your file
+the basic version only requires one pass.
+On Linux (and possibly other OS's),
-may get cached, so the second read might be comparatively cheap.
+your file may get cached on the first read, so the second read might be
-But for very large files (which shouldn't be csv anyway!), downsampling
+comparatively cheap.
+But for very large files (which shouldn't be csv anyway!),
-with the inexact version and a p of .001 or so should be more than
+downsampling with the inexact version and a p of .001 or smaller should be more
-sufficient.
+than sufficient.

-As a side note, you can see how large the file is without scanning
+As a side note, you can see how large the file is without scanning it, just
-it, just based on reports from the file system.
-In R, you can
+based on reports from the file system.
+In R, you can do
-do

 ```r
 file.info("/tmp/big.csv")$size
 778814622
 ```

+or about 743 MiB on disk.

 From C, you can use `stat()` on *NIX systems, and `GetFileSizeEx()`
 on Windows (using the Win32 API).
 A real example is provided in